 Our cabin was located just a couple dozen meters from the parking lot, but far enough away not to hear the traffic.
 We were pleasantly surprised by the sheer size of our cabin.
 It was a large studio apartment with a combined living/dining area, with the sleeping area towards the back.
 The bathroom was located opposite of the bedroom wall.

 The ample seating area flanked a gas burning fire place.
 We lounged on the couch, sans fire as it was a hot summer Oregon night.
 The room had a TV, but we didn’t even turn it on.

 The bed was large and very comfortable, but there weren’t any power outlets nearby.
-One of my biggest hotel pet peeves – the world is connected and you’ve got to put at least a single outlet on each side of the bed.
+One of my biggest hotel pet peeves is the lack of outlets.
+We live in a connected connected world and you’ve got to put at least a single outlet on each side of the bed.
 Many people use their phones as an alarm clock now, c’mon!

 The bathroom was also surprisingly large, with a separate tub and shower area plus a double vanity.
 The bathroom was like a galley kitchen – it had everything you needed, but the layout wasn’t stellar.
 Most importantly the water pressure was great and we never ran out of hot water.
 The whole property was very clean, despite the rustic vibe.